 Health insurance is available to eligible employees and their eligible dependents.
-There are two types of plans available; Traditional PPO and HDHP (high deductible health plan).
-Information regarding the health insurance plans is available in the Benefits Portal.
+Two types of plans are available; Traditional PPO and HDHP (high deductible health plan).
+Information regarding the health insurance plans is available in the Benefits Portal on the Perry Township Schools website.